 ‘H is for Hawk is a heartfelt novel about life, love and loss, exploring our relationships with each other and with the world around us.
 Part-memoir, part-biography, it follows the author as she attempts to cope with grief by taming a wild Goshawk, following in the footsteps of the famous but troubled novelist T. H. White.

-‘Not something I would normally read, H is for Hawk is original, well-written and really resonated with me.
-Worth a try if you need something to help come to terms with these unprecedented times, or have even a passing interest in falconry.’
+‘Not something I would normally read, H is for Hawk is original, well-written and really resonated with me.’

 Bird Therapy, by Joe Harkness

 The next book, with its bright yellow cover, was chosen by Jamie.
 Jamie is one of our two Media Relations Leads, meaning that he deals a lot with journalists and the press – but in the office he’s also our resident ‘bird man’!
 Staff come to him with birdwatching pictures and questions and his knowledge knows no bounds.